moecods/learn-golang-testing/README.md

 - Error: Marks the test as failed but continues execution.
 - Fatal: Marks the test as failed and stops execution immediately.
 ***
+I write Table Driven Test for Add function in meth_test table-driven test are a pattern used in Go to test multiple scenarios with diffrent inputs and expected outputs.
+***